 Fortress profit rises, beats Wall Street forecast

-Fortress said pretax distributable income was the best way to measure its performance because it excludes large quarterly compensation costs stemming from the equity interest of principals who took the company public in 2007.
+Fortress said pretax distributable income is the best way to measure its performance because it excludes large quarterly compensation costs stemming from the equity interest of principals who took the company public in 2007.

 The company announced a third-quarter dividend of 5 cents per share.